kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 }
 ```

-Finally, we use that generic function with both a `Cat` and a `Dog`:
+Finally, we use that generic function with both a `Cat` and a `Dog` struct:

 > **Note**
 > We're creating a binary because it's easier to demonstrate :)